-How to Play Offense as a Recruiter
+How To Play Offense as a Recruiter.

-Economic turbulence often has an affect on the job market and creates new obstacles for recruiters.
+Economic uncertainty often has an affect on the job market and creates new obstacles for recruiters.
 Talent acquisition teams that are still actively hiring may struggle to engage top candidates using their once tried-and-true recruitment strategies.

 In order to maintain results, recruiters need to get savvy.
 That includes pulling back on some initiatives and doubling down on others, as well as becoming more targeted in your efforts and leveraging data to help you.
-Ultimately, you must think strategically about who you're trying to recruit and where they are to continue driving results.
+Ultimately, you must think strategically about who you're trying to recruit and what is driving results.

-In this section, we'll cover eight steps to playing offense and actively recruiting during turbulent times.
+In this section, we'll cover eight steps to playing offense and actively recruiting during challenging times.

-Promote Your Hiring Efforts
+#1 Promote Your Hiring Efforts.

-When the economy is suffering or unemployment is high, candidates assume that no one is hiring.
+When the economy is suffering or there's a global crisis, candidates assume that no one is hiring.
 With so much negativity in the news, the general message is one of fear and uncertainty.
 However, as a thriving business, this is your opportunity to capture talent you may not have been able to in the past.

-In order to get the attention of passive and active candidates, you need to make your voice heard and your job opportunities known.
-The reality is that in turbulent times the job market is undersaturated, meaning you'll have increased visibility and a larger presence if you leverage the opportunity.
+In order to get the attention of talented tech professionals, you need to make your voice heard and your job opportunities known.
+The reality is that in uncertain times the job market is undersaturated, meaning you'll have increased visibility and a larger presence if you leverage the opportunity.